-• Among the species of most concern, Cx. pipiens/restuans were the most prevalent during EPI week 24, with a total of 449 specimens.
-This represents a 155% increase compared to EPI week 24 of 2024.
+• Among the species of most concern, Cx. pipiens/restuans continued to be the most prevalent during EPI week 26, with a total of 595 specimens.
 Cx. pipiens/restuans, the primary vector for West Nile virus (WNV), breeds in artificial containers such as catch basins, neglected swimming pools, tarps, birdbaths, buckets, discarded tires, and poorly maintained garden ponds.
 Eliminating standing water around the home is a key step in reducing populations of Cx. pipiens/restuans and other mosquito vectors.